 Imagine stumbling upon one of the smallest Biltmore restaurants while wandering the gardens.

-That’s exactly what happened to us when we saw people with boozy libations enjoying the blooms.
+That’s exactly what happened to us when we saw people with boozy libations enjoying the spring blooms.
 Where did you get that?

 This open-air, casual cafe is a hidden gem behind Biltmore Conservatory in the Walled Garden.
 On your way there – just past Biltmore House and through the gardens – stop in the Conservatory.

 They usually have a replica of Biltmore House hiding among the flora and fauna and sometimes a toy train display (you’ll also catch a seasonal pop-up train exhibit around Cedric’s Tavern each year).

 Due to its nature, the cafe has seasonal hours and is also weather permitting.
 They offer Biltmore wine, a cocktail or two, local beer, and snacks.

 For dining at Biltmore, The Conservatory Cafe is no-frills, but it will hydrate you and help hold over your growling stomach until you find more food.

 If you love Biltmore’s gardens, explore even more parks and gardens around Asheville.

 Asheville’s food truck scene is pretty hot, which makes it no surprise that one of the most casual grab-and-go Biltmore Estate restaurants is a vintage food truck in Antler Hill Village.